Has1599/SmartCampusCW/README.md

 This API also includes validation and error handling with custom exceptions to ensure that the code works even if problems occur.

 HOW TO BUILD AND RUN:
 1. Ensure you have the correct software required.
-I personally NetBeans for this along with Glassfish Server.
+I personally used NetBeans for this along with ApacheTomcat Server.
 2. Open the project in NetBeans
 3. Clean and build the project
-4. Set Glassfish as your run server
+4. Set ApacheTomcat as your run server
 5. Run the project
 You can confirm it is running by opening the following URL in your browser http://localhost:8080/SmartCampusCW/api/v1/rooms